 By providing a centralized platform for all product-related data and activities, PLM ensures that everyone involved in the product development process is working with the most up-to-date information.

 Some of the capabilities included in PLM software are: BOM (bill of materials) management, change management, revision control, and synchronization to downstream manufacturing teams via integrations with MES (manufacturing execution system) and ERP (enterprise resource planning) software.
-PLM software also provides workflow management, enabling teams to streamline processes and collaborate more effectively.
+PLM software also provides workflow management, enabling teams to streamline processes and enable interdepartmental collaboration.